 - Co-branded hotel and airline credit cards can help you earn free nights or flights faster than other travel cards because your spending may count toward rewards with the hotel or airline's loyalty program as well.

-- Some travel cards allow you to transfer points or miles to travel partners, giving you more ways to redeem.
-(Just make sure it’s a decent transfer ratio.)
+- Some travel cards allow you to transfer points or miles to other partnered airline or hotel travel programs, giving you more ways to redeem.
+Just make sure it’s a decent transfer ratio.

 - Many top-tier travel rewards cards offer big introductory bonuses as an incentive to sign up.